-These Early Pregnancy Signs and Symptoms can suggest to you that you are possibly pregnant, even before you have a missed period.
-They do not happen in every woman, because every woman’s body is different, but most women would experience at least one, or more of these early pregnancy signs and symptoms.
+These Early Pregnancy Signs and Symptoms can suggest that you are pregnant, even before you have a missed period.
+They do not happen in every woman because their body is different, but most women would experience at least one or more of these early pregnancy signs and symptoms.
 What are they?

 Swollen and Sore Breast

-The Areola is the dark area of the breast, that is around the nipple and they even darken the more in the first to the second week of pregnancy.
+The Areola is the dark area of the breast around the nipple, and they even darken more in the first to the second week of pregnancy.

 This is the weakness normally felt in early pregnancy.
-It is also due to hormonal changes and it occurs in the first month of pregnancy.
+It is also due to hormonal changes in the first month of pregnancy.
 The Blood pressure and sugar level are also lower at this point.

-This simply means having an urge or feeling to vomit.
-Some people call this the “Morning sickness”.
+This means having an urge or feeling to vomit.
+Some people call this “Morning sickness.”
 It usually starts anytime between the fourth & sixth week of pregnancy.
-At this time, even the smell of the things you normally love before, for example, your hair cream, or favorite food, can be causing you to throw up.
+At this time, even the smell of the things you normally loved before, for example, your hair cream, or favorite food, can cause you to throw up.

-Although, this can vary in women, once you start throwing up in pregnancy, just suspect that you should be at least 4 weeks pregnant.
+Although this can vary in women, once you start throwing up in pregnancy, just suspect that you should be at least four weeks pregnant.

-Although vaginal discharge is commonly seen at other times and in other conditions, during the first Trimester you might notice sticky, white, or pale yellow mucus.
+Although vaginal discharge is commonly seen at other times and in other conditions, you might notice sticky, white, or pale yellow mucus during the first Trimester.
 This is mainly due to increased hormones and vaginal blood flow.

 You can read about other types of vaginal discharge here.

-But unlike periods, this one would be light, and would not last for long.
+But unlike periods, this one would be light and not last long.

-This is due to increased blood pumped causing the kidneys to process more.
-It occurs about 2 weeks after conception.
+This is due to increased blood pumped, causing the kidneys to process more.
+It occurs about two weeks after conception.

 This is also due to hormonal changes.
-The digestive system slows down during pregnancy causing bloating, constipation or gas.
+The digestive system slows during pregnancy, causing bloating, constipation, or gas.

-Note: as we said, every woman’s body is different, hence, pregnancy symptoms vary from one woman to another, that is why the best bet remains a pregnancy test which can be done using either a urine dipstick or a blood test.
+Note: as we said, every woman’s body is different.
+Hence, pregnancy symptoms vary from one woman to another; the best bet remains a pregnancy test which can be done using either a urine dipstick or a blood test.

 When can I do a Pregnancy Test?

-A Pregnancy test is best done after 2 weeks of having unprotected sexual intercourse.
-By this time, the hormone “HCG” that is the basis of a pregnancy test would be present.
+A Pregnancy test is best done after two weeks of having unprotected sexual intercourse.
+By this time, the hormone “HCG,” which is the basis of a pregnancy test, would be present.

 Feel free to ask any questions you might have below, and I would do well to respond to them when I can.